RESPONSIBLE SOURCING

 At the start of a new business relationship, suppliers are asked to either disclose existing sustainability performance results, or to complete a questionnaire that provides transparency about their sustainability performance.
 We do this for the significant share of our external purchasing volume using an assessment methodology developed by EcoVadis, an independent sustainability assessment specialist.
 These questionnaires cover expectations in the areas of safety, health, environment, quality, human rights, employee standards and anti-corruption.

-In 2021, we introduced the software-as-a-service solution IntegrityNext for suppliers with a lower purchasing volumes.
+In 2021, we introduced the software-as-a-service solution IntegrityNext for suppliers with a lower purchasing volume.
 This software solution is based on a compact self-assessment questionnaire on sustainability performance and risks.

 Selected suppliers undergo an audit in addition to the assessment.
 Henkel works with specialized independent audit companies to check compliance with the defined standards.
 Our audits consist of on-site inspections (e.g., at production sites) and include both factory inspections and discussions with employees at all levels of the hierarchy.